 Yes, they have.

-He wow, I can only imagine what his father would think.
+I can only imagine what his father would think.

-I mean, he is just a world away reputation-wise from the reputation that his son is creating for himself in doing all this, and that is you know, just sort of astonishing to me.
+I mean, he is just a world away reputation-wise from the reputation that his son is creating for himself in doing all this.

-But I I sometimes wonder the close connection between the Democratic Party and various legal groups out there, whether this hasn't been coming for some time.
+But I sometimes wonder the close connection between the Democratic Party and various legal groups out there, whether this hasn't been coming for some time.

-And I I frankly, Leo, I I uh uh I admire you when you're on uh on television and free to talk like this, because I think, you know, there's got to be somebody out there that's thinking, you know, well, what happened with uh Leo Torrell in 1959, you know, this kind of thing.
+And frankly, Leo, I admire you when you're on television and free to talk like this, because I think there's got to be somebody out there that's thinking, you know, well, what happened with Leo Terrell in 1959?

 I just think this is bad stuff.

-When you look at the facts, the Democrats don't have them.
+You know, when you look at the facts, the Democrats don't have them.

-When you look at the facts, the left wing media does not have them.
+When you look at the facts, the left-wing media does not have them.

 And I'll tell you right now, I just got fed up with it.